finarioapp/api/README.md

 GET https://<your_host>.finario.com/api/investments?token='your-api-token'
 ```

 * Please note that the authentication token is sometimes omitted throughout this documentation.
 This is for clearer presentation only.
-It is not meant to imply that the token is optional.
+It is not meant to imply that the token is optional for those endpoints.

 ***